KateThompsonWrites/KateThompsonWrites.github.io/_posts/2020-01-31-find-your-brave.md

 title: 'Find Your Brave!'
 ---

-This week is Children’s Mental Health Week.
+Next week is Children’s Mental Health Week.
 It has been set up by the children’s mental health charity, Place2Be, with the theme ‘Find Your Brave’.

 Never has it been more important for us to focus on and take care of children’s mental health.
-According to research carried out last year by [Place2Be](https://www.childrensmentalhealthweek.org.uk/news/research-children-with-less-sleep-are-more-likely-to-struggle-with-worries/), “56% of children and young people say they worry “all the time” about at least one thing to do with their school life, home life or themselves”.
+According to research carried out last year by [Place2Be](https://www.childrensmentalhealthweek.org.uk/news/research-children-with-less-sleep-are-more-likely-to-struggle-with-worries/), _“56% of children and young people say they worry “all the time” about at least one thing to do with their school life, home life or themselves”_.

 ## But what can we do to help them ‘find their brave’?